 But the child will never gain full independence from the environment, even as an adult.

 Every person feels the need to rely on other people, to hope in them, to expect an understanding of his problems and help to solve them.
 There is no such person who does not need comfort, moral support, and a person to whom he can be entrusted.
 This kind of needs are the remains of the former helplessness from the period of childhood.

 For a psychologically mature person, it is characteristic that, from the former full dependence, he developed into an independent person who is ready to face his own problems, life challenges, and bear responsibility for his behavior.
 The autonomy of a mentally mature person is based on her sense of self-confidence, the safety in solving life’s challenges with a realistic, natural attitude to life.
 Although this independence is never complete, a man in the later years of life still establishes a balance between his independence and the need to rely on other people.

 Vice versa, a psychologically immature person is characterized by a low degree of autonomy that does not correspond to his age.
 In such a person, dependence on other people takes much longer than it is necessary.
 He lives with a sense of insecurity, without sufficient confidence in his abilities, is afraid of life challenges, avoids and conceals his shortcomings in order to satisfy the expectations that society demands from him.
 Most often the reasons for such uncertainty are inherited from the period of childhood.

 In order not to be provoked such insecurity of the child, the parents should not demand from it to reject the innate qualities, or to deform their nature, to become a person who will be accepted in a positive way from the society.

 It is true that the drive to maintain one’s own existence is the strength of a child, which makes it self-centered and disinterested in other people.
-But this same drive, like any other human trait, child carries with it a contradictory need in the later period, in this case – a need for socialization.
+But this same drive, like any other human trait, the child carries with it a contradictory need in the later period, in this case – a need for socialization.

 The child will be able to develop normally and achieve full affirmation in the environment, only if it has a positive emotional connection, i.e. mutual trust, cooperation, and adaptation.
 That is why, along with his egocentricity, it will express a desire to get close to other people and to make contact with them.

 The constant struggle of opposites, between innate selfishness and its need to be socially useful, will take place throughout its development, it will in fact become the second driving force of its behavior.